 With the global market for digital advertising projected to hit US$786 Billion by 2026, the prospect of starting an ad network in this era is not only enticing but promising.
 But creating your own ad network goes beyond wishful thinking or the programming task.

-But while ad and marketing entrepreneurs are usually excited about having an ad network, they often fail to calculate the cost of building one from scratch thoroughly.
+But while ad and marketing entrepreneurs are usually excited about having an ad network platform, they often fail to calculate the cost of building one from scratch thoroughly.

 Many publishers and marketers refer to sellers.json to ensure transparency in programmatic buying.